jokull/awesome-reykjavik/docs/index.md

 1. We have a [Facebook group we encourage you to join](https://www.facebook.com/groups/176641773386901).
 1. Fork and send us a Pull Request on GitHub (preferred).
-1. If you're not familiar with Github, you can email [jokull@solberg.is](mailto:jokull@solberg.is) to publish a guide of your own.
+1. If you're not familiar with GitHub, you can email [jokull@solberg.is](mailto:jokull@solberg.is) to publish a guide of your own.